Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 ### Disabling peer discovery

 If peer discovery is disabled, then **only** peers defined in the configuration file will be communicated with; any peers notified by other nodes will be ignored.
 This allows nodes to be 'locked down' if desired.

 ```json
 "disablePeerDiscovery": true
 ```

-#### Obfuscate database password in config file
+#### Obfuscate database password in configuration file

-Certain entries in the Tessera config file must be obfuscated in order to prevent any attempts from attackers to gain access to critical parts of the application (for example the database).
+Certain entries in the Tessera configuration file must be obfuscated in order to prevent any attempts from attackers to gain access to critical parts of the application (for example the database).
 The database password can be encrypted using [Jasypt](http://www.jasypt.org) to avoid it being exposed as plain text in the configuration file.